Diseases & Conditions

 Other people who are more susceptible to the condition include those with rheumatoid arthritis or gout.

 Prepatellar bursitis can also be caused by a bacterial infection.
-If a knee injury—such as an insect bite, scrape, or puncture wound—breaks the skin, bacteria may get inside the bursa sac and cause an infection.
+If a knee injury — such as an insect bite, scrape, or puncture wound — breaks the skin, bacteria may get inside the bursa sac and cause an infection.
 This is called infectious bursitis.
-Infectious bursitis is less common, but more serious and must be treated more urgently.
+Infectious bursitis is less common, but more serious and must be treated more urgently, though not always with surgery.

 - Pain with activity, but not usually at night